Las Vegas Union Plaza station

-Las Vegas station was a passenger railroad station in Las Vegas, Nevada.
+Las Vegas Union Plaza station was a passenger railroad station in Las Vegas, Nevada.
 It was connected to the rear of the Plaza Hotel & Casino and was in service from 1971 until the demise of the Desert Wind in 1997.

 Las Vegas Union Pacific Station

 Prior to the construction of the casino, part of the site was used for a Streamline Moderne train station.
 Constructed in 1940, the station was upgraded with neon lights in 1946.

 The station served several Union Pacific trains a day, due for Los Angeles to the west and Salt Lake City, then St. Louis and Chicago to the east.
 In 1954 early morning departures, the City of Los Angeles and the City of St. Louis headed to Los Angeles headed from the station, and afternoon and evening trains, the Challenger and the Gold Coast-Pony Express departed for Los Angeles.
 All of these trains, save for the Gold Coast, lasted until Amtrak assumed responsibility for the Union Pacific's passenger operations in May 1971.

 This station was demolished in 1971 and replaced by the Union Plaza Hotel, which included a small waiting room to be used as a station for Amtrak trains.